5 ways to reduce server running costs

 We regularly check the CPU and memory load status, and reduce costs by lowering the server machine's specifications when they are excessive

-This is a cost-saving method using cloud servers, which allow for flexible changes to machine size.
+This is a cost-saving method using cloud servers that allow for flexible machine size changes.

 Spec Change

-- If you do not resize your server based on resource availability over several months, your server may not be able to withstand high loads.
+: - If you do not change the size based on resource usage over several months, the server may not be able to withstand high loads.

 2. Review the disc